-Note: here the same database should be specified that is also specified when aranged is started regularly.
-Please do not run the --upgrade command on each individual database subfolder (named database-<some number>).
+Note: here the same database should be specified that is also specified when arangod is started regularly.
+Please do not run the -- upgrade command on each individual database subfolder (named database-<some number>).

-will perform the up grade for the whole ArangoDB instance, including all of its databases.
+will perform the upgrade for the whole ArangoDB instance, including all of its databases.